With the Saints

 They all are here: Cheer’s cheerful cast,

-the ghost of Christianity past,
+the Ghost of Christianity Past,

-thousand dalmations arfing,
+thousand Dalmatians arfing,

 the father of the dying sea,